oap-project/oap-tools/dev/integrations/ml/databricks/README.md

 from sklearnex import patch_sklearn <br/>
 patch_sklearn()

-Because of this, you can choose which programe to use the optimized implemention by calling the patch_sklearn() method.
+Because of this, you can choose which program to use the optimized implemention by calling the patch_sklearn() method.
 This option works for *Runtime:7.5*, *Runtime:7.6*, and *Runtime 8.x".

 ## 1. Upload init script